ibm-cloud-docs/text-to-speech/http.md

 To synthesize text to audio, you call one of the two versions of the service's `/v1/synthesize` method:

 -   The `GET /v1/synthesize` method accepts the text that is to be synthesized as a required `text` query parameter.
-The maximum size of the request is 8 KB, which includes the input text and the URL and headers.
+The maximum size of the request is 8 KB, which includes the input text, any SSML that you specify. and the URL and headers.
 -   The `POST /v1/synthesize` method accepts the text that is to be synthesized as a JSON construct in the required body of the request.
 The maximum size of the request is 8 KB for the URL and headers, and 5 KB for the input text that is sent in the body of the request.
+The 5 KB limit includes any SSML that you specify.

 The two versions of the `/v1/synthesize` method have the following parameters in common: